 We have divided our FAQs into three main sections based on the questions most commonly asked by our passengers about our coach tours.

-Please review carefully and hopefully we have answered your question below.
-However if you have additional questions or need further assistance please call one of our friendly CIE travel consultants at 1-800-243-8687 or contact us online.
+We trust the answer to your question is below.
+If need further assistance, please call one of our friendly CIE Tours’ travel consultants at 1-800-243-8687 or contact us online.
 We’ll be glad to assist you.

 BEFORE YOU BOOK